norcross/minimum-viable-sharing-meta/README.md

 ### To Do
 * include term / archive pages
+* check Yoast / AIOSEO / Genesis for other convertable tags.

 ### Notes
 The source / inspiration for this plugin came from [this blog post](http://www.phpied.com/minimum-viable-sharing-meta-tags/) written by [Stoyan Stefanov](http://www.phpied.com/bio/)